AndreasBriese/breeze/README.md

 Even if an attacker knows

  - all LMs k-values,
- - all LMs internal states,
+ - all actual LMs internal states,
  - the actual assignment of internal states to LMs (S3),
  - internal bitshift-value (&sim; 1/3 number of roundTrips mod 23; -&gt; output composition).